Climber.Org Driving Directions

 The Dog Lake Trail Backpacker Lot (waypoint DOGLAK) is EAST OF the wilderness permit kiosk lot.
 This is where you park for hiking to southeast to Vogelsang, Lyell, etc, or north to Dog Lake via the trail east of Lembert Dome.

-Dana Meadows, Parker Pass, Mono PaSs (see also Hwy 120 Overview Map)
+Dana Meadows, Parker Pass, Mono Pass (see also Hwy 120 Overview Map)

 Parking is strictly limited, and tickets for parking outside the striped lot are very expensive.